Franciscodiazley/budget_vs_costs_comparison/README.md

 # budget_vs_costs_comparison
 This repository contains an R script for comparing budgeted costs and actual costs from two different Excel files.
 The script performs data processing and visualization using ggplot2.

+#### Example Files

+Example files are provided to help you understand the expected input format:

+- `your_budget_file_example.xlsx`: Contains columns for Budgetary item ID, Short description, and Budget ($).
+- `your_actual_costs_file_example.xlsx`: Contains columns for Budgetary item ID, Budgetary item imputed cost ID, Cost ($), and Status.

+The possible statuses in the actual costs file are:
+- 1 = booked
+- 2 = in progress
+- 3 = free to book
+- 4 = rejected
+- 5 = NA

 ## Files

 - `comparison_script.R`: The R script for data processing and visualization.